slashdd/charm-keystone/README.md

 as the token expiration time.

-NOTE: To increase the rotation frequency, _either_ increase `fernet-max-active-keys` or reduce `token-expiration`, and to decrease rotation frequency, do the opposite.
+NOTE: To increase the rotation frequency, _either_ increase `fernet-max-active-keys` or reduce `token-expiration`, and, to decrease rotation frequency, do the opposite.

 NOTE: If the configuration parameters are used to significantly reduce the